Calabronx/Calabronx/README.md

   ---

   ### :man_technologist: About Me :

-  I am a Full Stack Developer>
+  Currently i' Full Stack Dev looking the horizon for more

 - :telescope: I’m working as a Software Developer actually in the web development industry, but games and graphics are what brougth me to programming at first.